Coders-On-Caffeine/xeltec-trade/README.md

 # xeltec-trade
-Initial tinkering with development of a web/mobile based trade simulation game
+Initial tinkering with development of a trade simulation game